ess-dmsc-dram/documents/meeting_notes/April_2018/agenda.md

 * Intensity of individual detectors would likely be very low

 ## New Starter
-Neutron training course [Lamar to add link]
+* Neutron training course [Lamar to add link]
+* Understand Peak and PeaksWorkspace and use that in the context of the Workspace redesign.
+ * Could you represent a PeaksWorkspace in Dataset?
+ * How could `Peak` be rewritten to better represent the physics needed

 ## General
 * Generate a good understanding of crystallography within the team.